kuzanatoliy/questions/NODEJS/CRUD_REST_SERVICE.md

   <summary>What is Express?
 How does it help to create services?</summary>

   Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 Many popular frameworks use Express as a base of their functionality (NestJS, Kraken, etc.).
   Express allows functionality that manages request processing more comfortable than the native way.
-Moreover, express has additional libraries that decrease his opportunity, for example, body-parser, etc. Especially, express is effective for working with RESTful API.
+Moreover, express has additional libraries that decrease his opportunity, for example, body-parser, etc. Express is effective for working with RESTful API.

 </details>